 - plant closure of at least a substantial portion of the activities.

-- you had no choice but to resign due to those conditions, and
+- you had no choice but to resign due to those conditions; and

-- you had your employer explicitly fired you, you would have had a valid claim for wrongful termination against them.6
+- had your employer explicitly fired you, you would have had a valid claim for wrongful termination against them.6

 What can I do if I have been wrongfully terminated?